asteves/cinfeRence/README.md

 ## Installation

-You can install the released version of learncausalinfeRence from [GitHub](https://github.com/) with:
+You can install the released version of cinfeRence from [GitHub](https://github.com/) with:

 ``` r